Loai17/y2l-apis-intro-lab/README.md

 Change the `/tv_shows` function and use the `json_string` variable to show now a list of the tv shows (you will have to change it from a JSON string to python dict like you did before).
 Visiting http://127.0.0.1:5000/tv_shows should show you a list of TV shows that have name, language, and genres for the show

 ## Part 2: Calling your first APIs!
-The documentation for thefirst API you will be working with can be found here: https://dog.ceo/dog-api/documentation/
+The documentation for the first API you will be working with can be found here: https://dog.ceo/dog-api/documentation/

 If you visit https://dog.ceo/api/breeds/list/all a list of all dog breeds is returned.
 Try this in your browser!
 (Chrome/firefox)

-Using the `requests` library (as shown in the slides) Do a GET request to the link above to get all dog breeds and return them to them as a list to the user as a bullet pointed list
+Using the `requests` library (as shown in the slides) Do a GET request to the link above to get all of the dog breeds and return them as a list to the user and show them in the html page as a bullet pointed list.

 ### **Bonus:**
 Calling https://dog.ceo/api/breed/BREED_NAME_HERE_INSTEAD/images/random